Wang Chung (band): 1986–1989: US commercial peak

 Wang Chung released their fourth studio album, Mosaic, in 1986.
-This album spun off their biggest hits: "Everybody Have Fun Tonight" (No. 2 US) and "Let's Go!"
+This album spun off their biggest hits: "Everybody Have Fun Tonight" (No. 2 US (Billboard) and No. 1 (Cashbox)) and "Let's Go!"
 (No. 9 US).
 "Everybody Have Fun Tonight" features the lyric "Everybody Wang Chung tonight", and also has a music video (directed by Godley & Creme) where virtually every frame featured a jump cut.
 During some US dates in the summer of 1987, they were the opening act for Tina Turner during her Break Every Rule World Tour.

 Their final US top 40 single, "Hypnotize Me" (No. 36), was also from the same album, and also was featured on the soundtrack of the 1987 film Innerspace.
 Wang Chung released their fifth studio album, The Warmer Side of Cool, in 1989.
 The album featured "Praying to a New God" (No. 63 US), which charted but was not a hit.
 The album was considered a commercial disappointment.
 Hues and Feldman then went on to other projects and the band effectively disbanded in 1990.